eudaemonic-one/Lifelong-Learning/Java/Effective Java/9 General Programming.md

   * “The technique is to compile your package against the minimal environment required to support it, typically the oldest version, and to access any newer classes or methods reflectively. ”
   * “To make this work, you have to take appropriate action if a newer class or method that you are attempting to access does not exist at runtime.
 Appropriate action might consist of using some alternate means to accomplish the same goal or operating with reduced functionality.”
 * **“In summary, reflection is a powerful facility that is required for certain sophisticated system programming tasks, but it has many disadvantages.
 If you are writing a program that has to work with classes unknown at compile time, you should, if at all possible, use reflection only to instantiate objects, and access the objects using some interface or superclass that is known at compile time.”**

+## Item 66: Use native methods judiciously

+* “The Java Native Interface (JNI) allows Java programs to call *native methods*, which are methods written in *native programming languages* such as C or C++.”
+* “Historically, native methods have had three main uses.
+They provide access to platform-specific facilities such as registries.
+They provide access to existing libraries of native code, including legacy libraries that provide access to legacy data.
+Finally, native methods are used to write performance-critical parts of applications in native languages for improved performance.”
+* “It is legitimate to use native methods to access platform-specific facilities, but it is seldom necessary: as the Java platform matured, it provided access to many features previously found only in host platforms.”
+* **“It is rarely advisable to use native methods for improved performance.”**
+* **“In summary, think twice before using native methods.
+It is rare that you need to use them for improved performance.
+If you must use native methods to access low-level resources or native libraries, use as little native code as possible and test it thoroughly.
+A single bug in the native code can corrupt your entire application.”**